Jesus is Lord - Romans 10: 9

 The history options of an earlier history book on the left are in cronological order.
 A document covering this list is available by clicking here.

 The congregation was originally connected with Burt and Inch as recorded at a meeting of Laggan Presbytery on the 17th. of June 1691.
-Arrangements continued until 1791 when Mr.Cochrane was ordained at "Fawn".
-The church has remained on the original site for over three hundred years.
+Arrangements continued until 1719 when Mr.Cochrane was ordained at "Fawn".
+The church has remained on the original site for some three hundred years.

 Click here for location of the Historic Fahan PresbyterianChurch.